kenhding/flashcardApp/docs/merge_lists.md

 <div style="display: flex; align-items: center;" markdown>
 ![mergebutton]{ width="150", align=left}
-The flashcard only draw card from **one** properly arranged sheet. if you would like to draw card from multiple sheets, it is required to generate a new sheet contains all the the words.
+Flashcard program only selects cards from <b>one</b> appropriately arranged sheet at a time.
+If one intends to select cards from multiple sheets, it is necessary to create a new sheet that amalgamates all the desired words.
 </div>

 ## Example: merge multiple lists for flashcards

-Assuming an german english learner has multiple vocabulary sheets, each of the sheet contains a piece of the vocabulary he noted.
-The source of the vocabulary used in the tutorial can be found via [here](https://www.frenzelschule.de/download/business-english-vocabulary-vocabulary-list-exam.xls) provided by [Private Business School Frenzel](https://www.frenzelschule.de/).
+Suppose a German-English language learner possesses multiple sheets of vocabulary, with each sheet containing a portion of the vocabulary that he/she has recorded.
+The source of the vocabulary utilized in the tutorial may be accessed through the following [link](https://www.frenzelschule.de/download/business-english-vocabulary-vocabulary-list-exam.xls), which has been provided by the [Private Business School Frenzel](https://www.frenzelschule.de/).

 <figure markdown>